Updated Nov. 5, 2021

 - CMS has expanded access to telemedicine services for all Medicare beneficiaries, not just those that have novel coronavirus, for the duration of the COVID-19 Public Health Emergency.
 In addition to existing coverage for originating sites including physician offices, skilled nursing facilities and hospitals, Medicare will now make payments for telehealth services furnished in any healthcare facility and in the home.

-- For commercial payers, we have compiled the resources on this page to help track expanding coverage for telemedicine services.
-You can also check with your local state medical association or society for more information.
+- For commercial payers, telehealth coverage and payment continues to evolve.
+These resources are to help track changes in coverage and payment for telemedicine services.
+Also check with your local state medical association or society for more information.

 - COVID-19 telehealth payment policies–Comparison between Medicare FFS and other payors (PDF)